 You’ve squeezed one last week’s leave from work and you’ve scored an amazing flight deal – but now you’ve only got time to see one city.

-So which is it going to be: Osaka or nearby Kyoto?
+It’s the question on every time-poor travellers lips: Kyoto or Osaka which is better?
 We’ve asked a couple of experts to weigh in on this sumo-style showdown between two very different cities.